octaviotastico/loula-wage-access/README.md

 | B05        | E02         | ARS      | 500,000 |
 ...

-3. Transactions: To store all the transactions of the employees, including advances, transfers, and spends outside the wallet.
+3. **Transactions**: To store all the transactions of the employees, including advances, transfers, and spends outside the wallet.

 | transaction_id | employee_id | type | amount | currency | description | transaction_date | recipient_id | vendor |
 |----------------|-------------|------|--------|----------|-------------|------------------|--------------|--------|